hechar788/Covid-Analysis-Tool/Assessment2/ASS2README.md

 25 July 2024 - Forth commit
  - Synchronized data aggregation script into 1 centralized script with a function to traverse the parsed html
- - This significantly reduced the amount of repeated code
+ - This significantly reduced the amount of repeated code and allowed me to centralize the imports from my model as well as prepare for joining of the datasets

 Currently working on